actionml/harness/commands.md

     harness delete <some-resource-id>
     # change algo parameters in some-engine.json
-    harness add -c <some-engine.json>
+    harness add </path/to/some-engine.json>
     # you cannot import from the mirrored directory since every event
     # will be also mirrored, causing an infinite loop so move them first
-    mv </path/to/mirrored/events> <some-new-path>
+    mv </path/to/mirrored/events> </some/new/path>
-    harness import -i <some-new-path>
+    harness import -i </some/new/path>

-**Note**: any event sent to `POST /engines/<engine-id>/events` will be mirrored to `$MIRROR_CONTAINER_NAME/engine-id/dd-MM-yy.json` as long as the POSTing app has write access to the endpoint even if there is no Engine installed at that resource-id yet (`harness add -c <engine.json>` had not been run).
+**Note**: any Event sent to an Engine will be mirrored to `$MIRROR_CONTAINER_NAME/engine-id/dd-MM-yy.json` as long as the event source app has write access to the endpoint, with no validation.

-# Importing and Bootstrapping (not implemented yet)
+# Importing and Bootstrapping

-The `harness import` command is useful when json events have been derived from past log history or from events mirrored from another Engine.
+The `harness import </path/to/events>` command is useful when json events have been derived from past log history or from mirrored Events, perhaps from another Engine.

-# Generating Authentication Tokens (not implemented yet)

-The `harness grant <access.json>` command will grant access to the resources defined in the access.json file and generate the tokens to be used in authentication.
-Likewise `harness deny <token> <access.json>` will remove access rights for the token to the routes defined.

-The format of the json route file is TBD as well as the method of generating tokens.